SoloDB Documentation

 Partial Updates with UpdateMany

 For efficient partial updates without loading the full document.
-This is significantly faster than loading documents with GetById, modifying them, and calling Update, because it executes a single SQL statement instead of multiple round-trips:
+This is significantly faster than loading documents with GetById, modifying them, and calling Update, because it executes a single SQL statement instead of multiple round-trips.

 // Set a single field